 Attached as Appendix VIII, please find the following documents:

-- Budget - Financial projections and cash flow for the next three years of operation
+- Budget - Financial projections and cash flow for the next three years of operation incurred by the Charter School.
+The budget and interim financial reports are made available for public review and provided as described below.

 Financial Plan (Budget)